sourmash-bio/sourmash/doc/new.md

 * cluster many genomes by similarity
 * taxonomically classify genomes or metagenomes against NCBI and/or GTDB;
 * search thousands of metagenomes with a query genome or sequence

+Our **vision**: sourmash strives to support biologists in analyzing modern sequencing data at high resolution and with full context, including all public reference genomes and metagenomes.

+## How does sourmash work?

 Underneath, sourmash uses [FracMinHash sketches](https://www.biorxiv.org/content/10.1101/2022.01.11.475838) for fast and lightweight sequence comparison; FracMinHash builds on